-The deadline for verbal or written comments to the DEIS is February 24, 2023.
-A public meeting to present the DEIS findings and take verbal and written comments will be held on February 7, 2023, at MPTC Beaver Dam Campus, 700 Gould Street, Beaver Dam, WI 53916; Room 201 at 6:00pm.
+The deadline for verbal or written comments to the DEIS was February 24, 2023.
+A public hearing to present the DEIS findings and take verbal and written comments was held on February 7, 2023, at MPTC Beaver Dam Campus, 700 Gould Street, Beaver Dam, WI 53916; Room 201 at 6:00pm.
 (Reference Notice of Public Hearing on Draft Environmental Impact Statement (DEIS) Proposed Fire Training Facility Moraine Park Technical College, Appendix 2.)
-This meeting will be conducted by a representative of the Moraine Park Technical College and will be open to the general public.
-Participants in the meeting will include a representative from the Wisconsin Technical College System Board, representatives of the Moraine Park Technical College, and a representative of Gremmer & Associates, Inc.
+This meeting was conducted by a representative of the Moraine Park Technical College and will be open to the general public.
+Participants in the meeting included a representative from the Wisconsin Technical College System Board, representatives of the Moraine Park Technical College, and a representative of Gremmer & Associates, Inc.